Shreyash-Pandey90/Shreyash-Pandey90/README.md

 ### 🚀 Current Focus:
-- 🧠 Mastering React to create mind-blowing UIs.
+- 🧠 Learning React to create mind-blowing UIs.
 - 💼 Exploring the world of backend with C# and .NET Core.
 - 📚 Learning advanced algorithms to become a coding wizard.
 - 💻 Working on projects that make the world a funnier place.